Main Menu » Tissues » Connective » Bone » As a Tissue » As a tissue 15

 - Circumferential lamellae >

-The exterior of the bone is covered by outer circumferential lamellae (black arrow).
-The interior of the bone is lined by inner circumferential lamellae (green arrow).
+The interior and exterior surfaces are covered by lamellae of bone deposited in flat sheets, rather than being arranged in cylindrical Haversian systems.
+The exterior is covered by outer circumferential lamellae (black arrow); the interior is lined by inner circumferential lamellae (green arrow).
 These lamellae are laid down by the periosteum and the endosteum, respectively.